closeio/making.close.com/_posts/2023-09-25-picking-mobile-app-technology/index.md

 - [NativeScript](https://nativescript.org/)

 We then had to decide how to evaluate each of these options.
-For that we developed a framework, or general questions to ask of each technology
+For that we developed a framework, or general questions to ask of each technology.

 ## The Framework